top of page

 Synopsis

 Salt to the Sea is a World War II novel unlike most I’ve read.
-It doesn’t focus on the generals, the battles, the politics.
+It doesn’t focus on generals or battles or politics.
 Instead, it narrows in on four young refugees—Joana, Emilia, Florian, and Alfred.
 Each one fleeing.
 Each one hiding something.
 Each one carrying loss.

 Their stories collide on the Wilhelm Gustloff, a ship meant to carry them to safety.
-But history has other plans.
-The ship is torpedoed.
-Thousands die.
-It becomes one of the deadliest maritime disasters in history, and yet, so few people even know about it.
+But history had other plans.
+The ship was torpedoed, and thousands died.
+It became one of the deadliest maritime disasters in history...and yet, so few people even know it happened.

 This is a book about survival.
 About sacrifice.
 About the cost of war that rarely makes it into textbooks.